CLARKBENHAM/CLARKBENHAM.github.io/content/posts/ladr-review.md

 2. Regression:
 The geometric perspective of regression as projecting points was useful to me:

-		matrix X is N rows/datapoints and P predictors matrix Y is N rows, a point
+		matrix X is N rows/data-points and P predictors matrix Y is N rows, a point
-		B is all possible predictors/coefficents
+		B is all possible predictors/coefficients
-		β is best predictor/coefficents
+		β is best predictor/coefficients

 		In Y's space of dimension N, we want to find the vector in the P dimensional hyperplane that is closest to point Y.

-		It's a P-d hyperplane because X@B has P coefficents in B, and those coefficents can take any values.
+		It's a P-d hyperplane because X@B has P coefficients in B, and those coefficients can take any values.

 		The distance from plane X@B to point Y is minimized when the projection of Y onto vector X@β is orthogonal to vector X@β.
 (That is the error vector vector should go from Y to the tip of X@β)

 		Orthogonal when X.T@(Y-X@β)=0 implies β = (X.T@X)^-1@X.T@Y
-Alternativly you want to solve y=Xβ.
+Alternatively you want to solve y=Xβ.
 You can't do X^-1Y=β since X might not be invertible.
-Instead multiply by X.T, and for every full rank matarix X, X.T@X is invertible you can now invert that.
+Instead multiply by X.T, and for every full rank matrix X, X.T@X is invertible you can now invert that.
 This is an example of the trick "apply the thing to itself".
 `X.T@y = X.T@x@β -> (X.T@X)^-1 @ X.Ty = β`

 3. SVD minimizes all norms that are invariant under unitary [transformations](https://stats.stackexchange.com/questions/130721/what-norm-of-the-reconstruction-error-is-minimized-by-the-low-rank-approximation) by Eckart-Young-Mirsky theorem.
 4. More Practical matters such as:
 	4a.
-High dimension vectors are almost always [nearly orthogonal](https://math.stackexchange.com/questions/995623/why-are-randomly-drawn-vectors-nearly-perpendicular-in-high-dimensions) and can be efficently embedded in a [lower dimension](https://en.wikipedia.org/wiki/Johnson%E2%80%93Lindenstrauss_lemma)
+High dimension vectors are almost always [nearly orthogonal](https://math.stackexchange.com/questions/995623/why-are-randomly-drawn-vectors-nearly-perpendicular-in-high-dimensions) and can be efficiently embedded in a [lower dimension](https://en.wikipedia.org/wiki/Johnson%E2%80%93Lindenstrauss_lemma)
 	4b.
 PCA

-# Solving the Excersies
+# Solving the Exercises
-The questions are all "easy", as long as you look over the theorems, but need to check carefully for every sublty.
+The questions are all "easy", as long as you look over the theorems, but need to check carefully for every subtlety.
 	Having a solutions manual to compare to was great: 1.
 Just "proving" theorems isn't enough.
 If I've written a proof I assume it's correct, so it's good to catch exactly what I missed.
 2. I learned how to write cleaner proof's and with new techniques.
 		Solution sources:  https://linearalgebras.com, https://github.com/jubnoske08/linear_algebra, https://github.com/celiopassos/linear-algebra-done-right-solutions
 		Having good solutions will be a big factor in which textbooks I chose going forward.